 It occurred to me that I hadn’t actually made a video for chocolate muffins.
 I have done several versions of muffins using chocolate, but always with something else such as coconut or banana.
-So today I decided on just a simple chocolate version.
-But, of course, lots of chocolate, using both cocoa powder and chocolate chips.
+So today I decided on just these Moist Chocolate Muffins.

 As with all muffin recipes these are very easy to make.
 Simply combine all the wet ingredients together and do the same with the dry ingredients.
 Then mix the wet into the dry until everything is just combined.
 Divide the mixture into 12 muffin cups, greased or lined with cases, and bake the lovely moist and chocolatey muffins.

 Just a word about some other ingredients.
 I used natural yoghurt which helps to give a lovely tender crumb to the muffins.
 But there are alternatives that work well.
 So buttermilk, creme fraiche or just milk will all work well.
 Those with an acidity, such as the yoghurt will make a more tender muffin that milk.
 But whatever you use will make very good muffins.

 I also used oil, since that allows the muffins to stay soft for just a little longer, but melted butter will also work well.